rambip/wasm-tooling/README.md

 # How to use it

-If you know how to use nix, the default.nix file defines a derivation.
+If you know how to use nix, the default.nix file defines an overlay.

-This derivation does multiple things:
+This overlay does multiple things:
 - it changes the rust version and settings to compile to webassembly
 - it download naersk, a nix buildtool for rust
 - it defines a function buildWasmWithTrunk, which takes a trunk project and directly compile it